robstave/angular2-training/session-one/page3.md

 adding values to the $scope and instead use the value in the javascript object itself.
 The selector is what we used to identify the directive in angular1.
 The app component would be used by simply inserting <app-root></app-root> in you html.

+The component controls a part of the screen called the view.
+It interacts with this view through the properties of the @component class.
+For example, the component either contains or points to a _template_.

+The template is the html code that will be rendered in the view.
+It is somewhat special though as the template will be processed a bit and modified.

 The templateURL and and styleUrls point to files that have the template and css code.
 This could be used to specify inline code as well.

 Lets add to this.
 We will add two more properties to the AppComponent.
 This is similar to adding to the scope in angular.